The Best Telescope For Beginners

 My Top Choice: Apertura AD8 Dobsonian

 If you decide to advance to an astrophotography telescope on a tracking mount down the road, you will still find plenty of uses for a visual performer like this in your inventory.
-The reason I have chosen the 8-inch model is that it has enough aperture to show more objects and detail in the night sky than smaller instruments.
+I have chosen the 8-inch model because it has enough aperture to show more objects and detail in the night sky than smaller instruments.

 An 8-inch mirror is the “sweet spot” between aperture and portability.
 This telescope is large enough for jaw-dropping views, yet small enough to fit in your trunk or back seat.
 As I mentioned earlier, there are larger versions available as well if you handle the extra weight and size.